adrian-wojcik/SDA-repository/README.md

             else:
                 pass

-# Napisz program, który wypisze na ekranie liczby od 0 do 6 z pominięciem 3 i 6.
-Zrób to w dwóch wersjach: z użyciem instrukcji continue i bez tej instrukcji.
+# Write a program that prints the numbers 0 through 6 to the screen, skipping 3 and 6.
+# Do this in two versions: with the continue statement and without the continue statement.

     def funk_6():
         for item in range(0,7):